Registration Information Overview

 The proper selection of courses is important for every student at Ferris State University.
 Therefore, you are encouraged to meet with your academic advisor prior to registration each term.
 As part of the advising process, you may be required to have your class schedule approved before you are eligible to register.
 The following criteria has been established by each College for students who must see their academic advisor prior to registration:

-- Allied Health - ALL students, except those in the DHYG program, are required to see an advisor.
+- Health Professions - ALL students, except those in the DHYG program, are required to see an advisor.

 - Arts & Sciences, Technology & University - ALL students are required to see an advisor.